morais90/quadro/docs/mcp.md

 ## How it works

-When you ask the AI to use Quadro, the AI calls the MCP tool, which modifies markdown files in your `tasks/` directory.
+When you ask your AI to use Quadro, the AI calls the MCP server, which reads or modifies markdown files in your `tasks/` directory.
 Changes appear in your filesystem immediately.
 You see them in `git diff`.

-The AI can create tasks with titles, descriptions, and milestones.
-It can read your board with filters.
+Your AI can read tasks to see what needs to be built.
+It can create tasks with titles, descriptions, and milestones.
 It can update status (TODO → PROGRESS → DONE).
 It can move tasks between milestones, delete tasks, and show milestone summaries.

 ## Troubleshooting